Who Is The Holy Spirit ?

 Who, Where, And Why

 So the bible has been pretty clear, on telling us WHO the Holy Spirit is.
-The Holy Spirit is the Spirit of the Father and of the Son, and the Spirit is the very power of God, by which God’s will has always been accomplished, and will always be accomplished.
+The Holy Spirit is the Spirit of the Father and of the Son.
+And the Holy Spirit is the very power of God, by which God’s will has always been accomplished, and will always be accomplished.

 And the bible told us WHERE the Holy Spirit comes from.
 The Holy Spirit is eternal with the Father and the Son.
 The Spirit comes forth FROM the Father.
 Jesus said in John 15:26, speaking of the Spirit; “Whom I will send to you from the Father.”
 Jesus said again in John 16:7; “I will send Him to you.”
 And Jesus said in John 14:26; “But the Helper, the Holy Spirit, whom the Father will send, in My name, He will teach you all things, and bring to your remembrance all that I said to you.”